-Installation: As recommended by BS 5839: Pt.6: 2019, ionisation alarms should not be placed near kitchens/hallways as they are more liable to false alarm due to cooking fumes.
-It is also important to note that in support of UK Fire and Rescue Services, who no longer recommend using ionisation alarms, FireAngel has moved away from ionisation technology and phased this out in April 2018.
+Installation: Ionisation alarms should not be placed near kitchens/hallways as they are more liable to false alarm due to cooking fumes.
+It is also important to note that in support of UK Fire and Rescue Services, who no longer recommend using ionisation alarms, FireAngel has also moved away from ionisation technology and phased this out in April 2018.
 See why here.

 (2) Optical alarms – these are effective at detecting larger particles of smoke from slow-burning,

 Installation: These can be placed near kitchens and in circulation spaces, but not too close to poorly ventilated bathrooms as they are liable to false alarm when exposed to steam.

 (3) Multi-sensor alarms – Thermoptek multi-sensor alarms contain two separate sensing elements – optical and heat detection.
 As the unit monitors for two different by-products of fires (smoke and temperature), its response to all types of fire is vastly improved over traditional single sensor alarms.
 They are also less prone to false alarms associated with the ionisation and the optical type alarms and hence why UK Fire and Rescue services recommend Multi-Sensor technology.

 Installation: Multi-sensor technology eliminates the need to fit separate ionisation and optical alarms, and provides a faster reaction to both fast-flaming and slow smouldering fires in a single alarm.
 As a result, BS 5839-6 recommends the use of multi-sensor technology in all rooms except the kitchen.
 Find out more here.